geneseframework/mapper/README.md

 - ***Mapping failed : an unknown error occurred.***

 An error happens somewhere in the module and `@genese/mapper` was not able to identify it.

+- ***different elements "..." are declared in your project.***

+You should not have two declarations with the same name in your project (two classes with the same name, one class with the same name than a type, etc.)